How to: Geant4-DNA chemistry#

 Adding a chemistry actor#

 The current reference chemistry actor is ChemicalCountingActor.
+Further chemistry actors can be developed and made available in the future.

 It provides: